H. R. 3571

 The staffing plan (including permanent and temporary staff) for the Office.

 The funding level provided to the Office for the Office, together with a justification relating to such level.

-The status of filling the position of Ambassador-at-Large for Subnational Diplomacy.
+The status of filling the position of head of the Office.

 A strategic plan for the Office.

-Any other matters as determined relevant by the Ambassador.
+Any other matters as determined relevant by the head of the Office.

-Not later than 30 days after the submission of the report required under subparagraph (A) and annually thereafter, the Ambassador shall brief the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate on the work of the Office and any changes made to the organizational structure or funding of the Office.
+Not later than 30 days after the submission of the report required under subparagraph (A) and annually thereafter, the head of the Office shall brief the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate on the work of the Office and any changes made to the organizational structure or funding of the Office.

 In this subsection:

-municipal means, with respect to the government of a municipality, a municipality with a population of not fewer than 100,000 people.
+municipal means, with respect to the government of a municipality in the United States, a municipality with a population of not fewer than 100,000 people.

 State means the 50 States, the District of Columbia, and any territory or possession of the United States.